Gheorghe Cornea

+Gheorghe Cornea (born 7 July 1967) is a Romanian football coach and former player.

-Professional football career
+Playing career

-Cornea played professional football in Romania and Morocco, his best season involved scoring 14 goals for Oţelul Galaţi in the 1994–95 Divizia A season.
+Cornea was born in Târgu Jiu.
+He played professional football in Romania and Morocco, his best season involved scoring 14 goals for Oţelul Galaţi in the 1994–95 Divizia A season.

 In addition he has been selected several times in the national team of Romania.